 Once your application is processed you will receive an email with a link to your Student Aid Report.
 This report will contain your Estimated Family Contribution (EFC) as determined by the information you provided in your FAFSA.
 The EFC is used to calculate the amount of your Pell Grant and other federal aid amounts.
 Please note that the EFC is only an estimate of what the federal government thinks you can afford to pay for college.
 A “zero” EFC does NOT necessarily mean that your family won’t have to pay anything toward your college costs.

-Morrisville State College will have access to your completed FAFSA within 4-5 business days.
+SUNY Morrisville will have access to your completed FAFSA within 4-5 business days.
 Newly accepted students are “packaged” with their financial aid awards on an ongoing basis beginning mid-November.
 Continuing students are “packaged” on an ongoing basis beginning mid-June.
 All students will receive an email notifying them that their financial aid award information is available in Web for Students.

 Learn more about the verification process.